 E 11.
 Written Technical Communication in Engineering and Applied Science.
 3 units (1-0-2); second, third, fourth terms.
 This class provides the opportunity for students to gain experience in technical writing in engineering and applied science.
 Students will choose a technical topic of interest, possibly based on a previous research or course project, and write a paper in a form that would be appropriate as an engineering report, a technical conference paper, or a peer-reviewed journal paper.
 The topic of ethical considerations for engineers and scientists as they arise in the publication and peer review process will also be discussed.
 A Caltech faculty member, a postdoctoral scholar, or technical staff member serves as a technical mentor for each student, to provide feedback on the content and style of the report.
 Fulfills the Institute scientific writing requirement.
 Enrollment is limited to students in E&AS options (and PMA options in fourth term) and priority is given to seniors.
 Instructors: TBD.

 E/Art 88.
 Critical Making.
 9 units (3-0-6); third term.
-This course examines the concepts and practices of maker culture through masterclasses, hands-on engagement, lectures, reading and discussions on the relations between technology, culture and society.
-Classes may include digital fabrication, physical computing, VR, and other DIY technologies as well as traditional making.
+This course examines the concepts and practices of maker culture through hands-on engagement, guest workshops, lectures, reading and discussions on the relations between technology, culture and society.
+Classes may include digital fabrication, physical computing, and other DIY technologies as well as traditional making.
 Major writings and practitioners’ work may be covered from the study of maker culture, DIY culture, media, critical theory, histories of science, design and art.
 Instructor: Mushkin.

 E/H/Art 89.
 New Media Arts in the 20th and 21st Centuries.
 9 units (3-0-6); second term.
 Prerequisites: none.
 This course will examine artists’ work with new technology, fabrication methods and media from the late 19th Century to the present.
 Major artists, exhibitions, and writings of the period will be surveyed.
 While considering this historical and critical context, students will create their own original new media artworks using technologies and/or fabrication methods they choose.
 Possible approaches to projects may involve robotics, electronics, computer programming, computer graphics, mechanics and other technologies.
 Students will be responsible for designing and fabricating their own projects.
 Topics may include systems in art, the influence of industrialism, digital art, robotics, telematics, media in performance, interactive installation art, and technology in public space.
 Artists studied may include Eadweard Muybridge, Marcel Duchamp, Vladmir Tatlin, John Cage, Jean Tinguely, Stelarc, Survival Research Laboratories, Lynne Hershman Leeson, Edwardo Kac, Natalie Jeremenjenko, Heath Bunting, Janet Cardiff and others.
 Instructor: Mushkin.